-Have you ever thought about the need to expect the unexpected in homeschooling?
+Are you prepared to expect the unexpected in Homeschooling?

 Rarely does the reality of homeschooling meet our lofty expectations.
 As a result, we can get discouraged and respond wrong.